iobis/PacMAN-pipeline/README.md

 The tax table returned by BLCA is then filtered based on this cutoff, and returned in the 04-taxonomy/identity_filtered/ folder

+### 5. Blast and lca (optional)

+There is an option in the pipeline to further classify sequences that remained unclassified with BLASTn against the full ncbi nt database.
+However multiple resources are required for this to work.
+We recommend having a local copy of the full NCBI nt database available to run this step with the pipeline.
+If you have in total <10kbp of data (50 unknown sequences of 200 bp), you may also run the query in remote mode.
+We may include a loop to do this with more data at a later stage, but running the analysis remotely for more sequences will require a lot of time.

+The user will need to also have access to NCBI-nt to TaxonID mapping files to get the scientific names of the sequences.
+The pipeline uses [BASTA](https://github.com/timkahlke/BASTA) to filter and classify the Blast results based on an lca analysis.
+If a tax database is not provided in the configfile, the pipeline will prompt BASTA to download the tax_db (gb) to the resources folder.
+This will also take a long time.

 ### 5. dwca

 In the final steps of the pipeline lsids are defined for the assigned taxonomic names, and the occurrence table and dna-derived data extension table are built for submitting into OBIS.

-Notes for improvement: now loops over all ASVs, but could be faster, if each unique name was only linked once to the lsid.

 This step also returns a table 05-dwca/Taxa_not_in_worms.csv, containing the taxonomic names and linked asvs that were not given an lsid.
 This table will require manual inspection, and possibly contacting the WoRMS team.

 In this step the unknown sequences are given the id for 'Biota'.
 Non-marine species (most taxa with no lsid), and asvs found in the control sample(s) are not added to the final dwca-tables.
 All of these can still be found in the table 05-dwca/Full_tax_table_with_lsids as well as the 05-dwca/phyloseq_object.rds, which can be read with the R-phyloseq package for further analysis and visualization.

-Note!
-With this strategy, sequences that are known but not marine, are not included in the occurrence tables, while sequences that are not known are always included (as 'Biota').
+**Note!** With this strategy, sequences that are known but not marine, are not included in the occurrence tables, while sequences that are not known are always included (as 'Biota').

-This section will require more work to align the tables in a flexible way to the data standard.
 Fields that also still need to be added/modified based on the genetic data guidelines are:

-  - OccurrenceID is now asvID_sampleID
-  - TaxonID to link to the records in the reference database
-  - IdentificationRemarks: The report of the analysis run?
+  - IdentificationRemarks: The report of the analysis run
-  - IdentificationReferences: Website of this pipeline?
+  - IdentificationReferences: Website of this pipeline
-  - otu_class_appr: 	Cutoffs and approach used when clustering new UViGs in "species-level" OTUs.
-  - otu_seq_comp_appr:  Tool and thresholds used to compare sequences when computing "species-level" OTUs

-All analysis steps will be explained in the report, will this be enough?

 ### 6. Reporting

 An html report is made in the final steps with the statistics of the full run, to give an overview of what was done during the analysis and what the effect was on the results.
 Still more analysis will be added to this report.